FAQ

 What kind of work do you do?

-Web Hosting and Development Plans: I lease a managed, dedicated server with WPEngine, which allows me to host websites.
+I run a tech company leasing a dedicated server through WPEngine, which allows me to host websites.
 What makes a dedicated server different than most web hosting (and what you likely have right now) is that dedicated server websites don’t share space with thousands of other websites.
 As a result the websites I host are faster and fully encrypted for free, both of which makes them more search engine friendly.
-As of this writing I host more than 160 websites.
+I’m not a freelancer and do not take contracts.

 Additionally, I develop professional websites for free in exchange for hosting with me, in addition to providing complimentary website maintenance, marketing consulting, backups and security scans.
 As a result I make an effort to be a proactive website that brings more personalized customer service to the table for one flat fee without constant attempts at upselling.
-This is currently the bulk of my work.
+As of this writing I host more than 180 websites.

 So even if you have a great website already, I can probably make yours faster, more secure, more search engine friendly, and provide better service.
 All for roughly the same as what you’re paying your current web host.